Are you looking for piano lessons in Bristol or Brighton & Hove?

 The courses offer structure and focus through goal orientated learning using fun and recognisable pieces.
 This allows the student to access a variety of styles and it runs concurrently with the ABRSM syllabus.
-The student will approach numerous piano styles such as blues, swing, classical and film music through pieces such as Cruela de vil, Chopin's Valse in A minor or the Godfather theme.
+The student will approach numerous piano styles such as blues, swing, classical and film music through pieces such as Fur Elise, Cruella de Vil, Chopin's Valse in A minor, Imagine or the Godfather theme tune.
 The student will also learn how to compose a piece of music and essential information like the structure of the major and minor scales.

 Our fundamental goal is to develop a self sufficient learner, who can manage their practice and gain musical independence through a variety of styles and songs that are widely recognisable.